mr-ubik/cookiecutter-pypackage/README.rst

 * `audreyr/cookiecutter-pypackage`_: The One and only.
 This is the original ``pypackage`` Cookiecutter. `zurutech/cookiecutter-pypackage`_ started as an internal fork of this one and became more opinionated over time.

+* `zurutech/cookiecutter-pypackage`_: The OG Zuru Tech. version of this cookiecutter template.

 * `ionelmc/cookiecutter-pylibrary`_: Cookiecutter template for a Python python library.
   Extremely configurable. `zurutech/cookiecutter-pypackage`_ is a cross between this and `audreyr/cookiecutter-pypackage`_